vickypalani/scrapy-basics/README.md

-A basic project that involved scraping data with Scrapy and storing it in Postgresql
+A basic project that involves scraping data with Scrapy and storing it in Postgresql